surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ## Pie Chart

-PIE chart are divided into slices to provide the numerical used to compare the dataThis section describes the editing option for Pie chart in visualization.
+PIE chart are divided into slices to provide the numerical proportion of the data.

  **3.**  Choose Chart Type **Pie** from the drop down list.

  ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/e1868ae74d5d6d0289d45b6fa2bc71a9302ad97f/images/New_version5/UD_Visualization_Types&Settings_Image3.png)

-### Editing Options for Pie Chart
+### Editing Options in Pie Chart

 - **Show percentage**  displays percentage for each measure value in pie chart.
 To enable it select the **Check Box** show percentage as shown below;

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/9efd7408868fc3755257f26138885e2ca684e1d0/images/New_version5/UD_Visualization_Types&Settings_Image4.png)

-- **Polar Area** On selecting the polar area **Check Box** it enables the polar view for each dimensions in pie chart.
+- **Polar Area** On selecting the checkbox polar area, it enables the polar view for each dimensions in pie chart.

 -  **Donut** donut chart are equal to pie chart. they show relationships of parts to a whole. select **Check Box** to enables the donut view.